MlnrSara/Satellite_telemetry/weather_satellite/NOAA-19/README.md

 ---

-## SatNOGS Observation
+## SatNOGS Observations

-The recording used for this project was obtained from the SatNOGS network.
+The recordings used for this project were obtained from the SatNOGS network.
+In total, 3 distinct observations were processed.

+**Observation 1:**
 - Observation ID: 9505836
 - Satellite: NOAA-19
 - NORAD ID: 33591